adityarbhat/Portfolio_Projects/README.md

 ### Skills and Tools
 MySQL, Normalizing Data Schemas with DDL, Querying the Data with DML, Tables Views and Functions, Automating data transformation with Stored Procedures, Creating Business Presentations

+## Tableau - Gamers Arena Dashboard

+### Project Description
+Gamers' Arena is a website that provides information about video games.
+As an analytics lead, you must design an interactive dashboard that helps the director of the company make a decision on a new sales model (a subscription model) that will attract more gamers to our platform.
+In order to answer these questions, a dashboard needs to be created using Tableau.

+###  Link to the dashboard on tableau public
+<a href='https://public.tableau.com/shared/BJN9W2Y2T?:display_count=n&:origin=viz_share_link'> Dashboard <a>

+### Skills and Tools
+Tableau, Stories, Dashboarding, Views, Storyboarding, KPI Controls, Blends